keithamus/mqtt-bridges/packages/mqtt-bridge-flux/README.md

 start out quite "blue" and get progressively more "red" as the day heads towards night.

-This bridge does not require registering with any third party services.
+This bridge does not require registering with any third party services, does not require access to "cloud" services, and does not rely on other networked devices.
+It is fully standalone.

 ## Setup